Skip to content

 Attachment-based therapy has been proven effective for adults with anxiety who want to better understand the root causes behind their anxious behavior and create meaningful connections with others while learning better coping strategies for managing stress and fear.
 Attachment-based therapists work closely with their clients to help them uncover unresolved issues from childhood that may be contributing to their feelings of anxiety in adulthood, so they can start healing themselves physically, mentally, and emotionally.
 If you’re struggling with anxiety, consider talking to your doctor about whether ABT might be right for you!

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Sarah Jackson, BBA, MACP, RP (Qualifying), or one of the other psychotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+If you have any questions or would like to explore further, please book a free, no-charge online appointment with a Kitchener psychotherapist at CARESPACE.
 We are happy to listen and are here to help!